How To Understand Buy-Sell Agreements

 Stock Transfers

-While the buyer may want to buy assets, a seller may insist on a stock transfer, and while sellers frequently will sell assets, sometimes the cost of selling them can be too high.
-But a stock transfer will shift only the capital stock of the business.
-The company keeps operating without itself changing hands.
+While the buyer may want to purchase assets, a seller may insist on a stock transfer.
+Although sellers frequently sell assets, the cost of doing so can sometimes be too high.
+However, a stock transfer will only affect the capital stock of the business.
+The company continues to operate without changing hands.
 The seller won’t have to pay off the liabilities because it’s not winding down.

-From the buyer’s perspective, the good thing about this type of agreement is the purchase price… it’s lower.
-That reduces the need for an immediate cash outlay, and liability can many times be reduced or eliminated over time.
+From the buyer’s perspective, the advantage of this type of agreement is the purchase price… It’s lower.
+That reduces the need for an immediate cash outlay, and liability can often be reduced or eliminated over time.

-A buyer typically pays more for assets than for stock because the seller retains the company liabilities.
+A buyer typically pays more for assets than for stock because the seller retains the company’s liabilities.

 Owner’s Agreement